sageserpent-open/modest-proposal/README.md

 3. How does the reprocessing work for the new combinations of materials in the fuel rod?
 4. What can be done about recycling cladding from the existing reactor fleet?

+If you're reading this and it's piqued your interest, feel free to take a look yourself - it might make a good project for a PhD.
+If I get anywhere, it would be nice to compare results. :smile: